ucsd-cse123-fa24/project2a-container/README.md

 # Build the docker container for the project (this will take ~30mins to build the new kernel)
 docker build -t cse123pa2 --target windows .
 # Run the docker container for the project.
 Run this each time you work on the project.
-# You should be able to attach to the running container in VSCode after this is executed
+# You should be able to attach to the running container in VSCode (or using the exec comand below) after this is executed
 docker run -d --rm --privileged -it --name pa2 -v cse123pa2_data:/project-base -t cse123pa2
 # Copy the new kernel out of the docker image into WSL
 docker cp pa2:/wsl-kernel/vmlinux /tmp/vmlinux